 Having ponies when I was young taught me many things; responsibility, structure, organisation and also, how to be calm.
 Many of us are spending more time in front of computer screens, trying to fit so many things into our schedule, our lives become like a rat race with our brains constantly ticking over to-do-lists.

 We are now so rarely living in the moment, that many of us are suffering from mental health issues, such as anxiety and stress.
-A true release from this, is to try and live in the now, be present, and to connect with nature.
+A true release from this is to try and live in the now, be present, and to connect with nature.
 The second we do, we feel a release, we suddenly remember who we are, why we are here, and as we do this, we gradually feel the tension and stress of our everyday lives disappear.
 And this is exactly what happened to me when I visited Hephzibah Horses.

 Horses are prey animals that don’t judge you, but mirror your state, the calmer you are; the calmer the horse is.
-It can also help you learn to create healthy boundaries for yourself, and learn how to be present and in the moment.
-I had never hear of Equine Assisted Learning before, so I went along to try it out.
+It can also help you learn to create healthy boundaries for yourself and learn how to be present and in the moment.
+I had never heard of Equine Assisted Learning before, so I went along to try it out.

 We started with a relaxation exercise, and all I could hear were the birds and the silence of nature, it was such an amazing experience; I just felt at peace.
-We then went and met all of the horses – I picked a horse called Seve to work with.
-Seve is a rehomed former Spanish bull fighting horse.
-He is an absolute stunner – I was struck by how well cared for and loved the horses are here, and his beautiful coat and muscular body reflected this.
+Then we went and met all of the horses – I picked a horse called Seve to work with.
+Seve is a rehomed former Spanish bullfighting horse.
+What an absolute stunner!
+I was struck by how well cared for and loved the horses are here, and his beautiful coat and muscular body reflected this.

 I asked Emma to explain exactly what we were doing;

 Equine Assisted Learning is partnering with horses as sentient beings to discover how they reflect our inner life.
 The horses themselves are co-facilitators to enable people to discover what their body and senses are telling them, which is often ignored, as we live in our heads most of the time.